qwerty12/mpv-taskbar-buttons/README.md

 If you instead download the zipped version of this repo, just copy the mpv-taskbar-buttons folder as-is into your mpv scripts folder.
 The files **must** be in a subfolder of your mpv scripts folder for this script to load.
 To get rid of this, just delete the folder.

+If you want to change what happens when one of the existing buttons are clicked, look at the `callbacks` table in hook.lua.

 Requests to add more buttons to this script will be ignored.
-If you have the code to perform a custom action already written but need help with adding a button to your own copy of the script to call it, make an issue.
-If you want to change what happens when one of the existing buttons are clicked, look at the `callbacks` table in hook.lua.
+If you have code to perform a custom action already written but need help with adding a button to your own copy of this script to call it, make an issue.
+Windows allows up to seven buttons.

 ## Known issues